Internal Parasites and Deworming, Pet Care Basics, Shelter and Rescue Resources

 Roundworm Treatment in Dogs and Cats

-Treating roundworms is done with a dewormer containing either Ivermectin, Pyrantel Pamoate, Praziquantel, Milbemycin Oxime, or Fenbendazole.
+Treating roundworms is done with a dewormer containing either Pyrantel Pamoate, Praziquantel, Milbemycin Oxime, or Fenbendazole.
 Similar to the treatment of other worms, multiple rounds of treatment are required to kill all stages of the worms.

 How to Prevent Roundworm in Dogs and Cats